Hatem902/spotify-2/README.md

 • Managing global states with Recoil.

-• Utilizing Chakra UI and Framer Motion to make the app looks clean and gorgeous (Clean Animations & Responsiveness).
+• Framer Motion for clean animations.

 ---------------------------------------------------------------